 - Sport Psychophysiology

 Study in one of the world’s top 20 universities and in the historic heart of Edinburgh.
-More information here
+Check out the School of Education and Sport website to learn more about their course offerings.

 - Motor Control